SWOSU Financial Responsibility Contract

 - I understand SWOSU is bound by the Family Educational Rights to Privacy Act (FERPA), which prohibits SWOSU from releasing any information from my educational record including, bursar account information, without my written permission.
 Therefore, I understand if I want SWOSU to share information from my education record with someone other than myself, I must provide written permission by completing the release form in the Dean of Students Office.

-- I understand that it is my responsibility to keep my information (mailing address, phone number, e-mail address) up to date with the University using Self-Service or by contacting the Registrar’s Office.
+- I understand that it is my responsibility to keep my information (mailing address, phone number, e-mail address) up to date with the University using Self-Service or by contacting the Academic Records’s Office.
 Upon leaving SWOSU for any reason, it is my responsibility to provide SWOSU with updated contact information for purposes of continued communication regarding any amounts due or owed to SWOSU.

 - I authorize SWOSU to contact me via current and any future cellular phone number(s), e-mail address(es), or wireless device(s) regarding my delinquent bursar account/loan(s), any other debt I owe to SWOSU, or to receive general information from SWOSU.
 I authorize SWOSU and its agents, representatives, and attorneys (including collection agencies) to use automated telephone dialing equipment, artificial or pre-recorded voice or text messages, and personal calls and e-mails, in their effort to contact me for purposes of collecting any portion of my past due financial obligations.
 I understand I may withdraw my consent to call my cellular phone by submitting my request in writing to SWOSU or its agents on behalf of SWOSU.

 - I understand that if a check that is posted to my Bursar account is returned from the bank I will be charged a $25 returned item fee on my Bursar account.
 I must pay the returned item fee with certified funds within five days of notification.

 - I understand that financial aid that posts to my Bursar account will automatically pay toward institutional charges on my account.